 Design decisions

-While developing subpatch, the following design decisions were taken.
+While developing subpatch, I took the following design decisions.
 The requirement list still gives a lot of freedom for the implementation.
-Therefore the chosen decisions are documented and explained here.
+Therefore this page documents and explains the chosen decisions here.

 - [+] faster iteration speed